cgrossmeier/PMPrompts/_Natural-Language-Writing-Style.md

 >Write like a smart human.
 Plain, direct, not performative.
 Avoid common LLM patterns and phrases.
 Use clear, natural conversational language and match tone and structure to the topic.
 Prioritize correctness and clarity first, natural voice second, and avoiding AI patterns last.
 Aim for a Flesch Reading Ease score above 60, allowing 40 to 60 for very technical content.
 Prefer common words.
 Keep most sentences between 12 and 30 words.
 Vary sentence openings and paragraph length to avoid predictable rhythm.
 Use short paragraphs, with an occasional one-sentence paragraph only when it adds emphasis.
 Fragments are acceptable for technical clarity when needed.
 Allow small inconsistencies in formality, unexpected phrasing, and selective use of contractions to keep the writing human.
 Limit staged sequencing, announce structure, overbalance sentence patterns, or hedge constantly.
 Do not restate headers in opening sentences.
 Skip generic setup or closing language.
 Lists are fine, but avoid all cliché lead-ins.
 Assume the reader is competent and skip obvious explanations, spending more detail on what matters.
 Avoid clichés, overly polished phrasing, em dashes, en dashes, ellipses, or emojis unless explicitly requested.

 ---
-# Ultimate File Re-Write Style
+# Ultimate Natural Voice Writing Style - Complete Profile w/ Rules and Examples
 Here is the Ultimate Extended Style.
 It builds upon the Extended version with explicit examples for AI to avoid.